A Fair to Remember (Modern Family): Plot

 Meanwhile, Cam worries about his new job as a football coach since his team has not won a game till now.
 When one of his students' fathers threatens that he will pull his kid from the team if they do not start winning, Cam freaks out and he tries to intimidate his students to be better players.
 He finally finds what his team needs to win in Manny.

 Jay, as a fair cop, has to be partnered with some other guy named Derrick (Jordan Peele).
-The problem is that Derrick is the guy who he fought with few minutes earlier about a parking space.
+The problem is that Derrick is the guy who he fought with a few minutes earlier about a parking space.
 The two of them seem to get along though and they enjoy their duties as fair cops.

 Luke has a crush on a girl, Sienna (Madison McLaughlin), and he asks for Alex's help on how to approach her without telling her who the girl is.
 Alex agrees to help him but Sienna is also the girl who Alex wants to make her best friend.
 When Claire tells her that Sienna is the girl Luke has crush on, Alex tries to keep him away from her.
 Their fight in front of Sienna just scares her away.

 In the meantime, Haley stayed back home to enjoy Jay and Gloria's pool thinking that no one is home, but Andy (Adam DeVine) the nanny is home, baby-sitting Joe.
-They run into each other and Andy tells her that she can not use the pool since Jay and Gloria are not there.
-Haley does not care of what Andy says, and when she is lying next to the pool, Andy tries to collect proof that she was there.
+They run into each other and Andy tells her that she cannot use the pool since Jay and Gloria are not there.
+Haley does not care what Andy says, and when she is lying next to the pool, Andy tries to collect proof that she was there.